Shriinivas/gimpsegany/README.md

 ### Plugin Installation

-Please refer to the [Downloads](#downloads) section for instructions on how to download and install the plugin.
+1. Go to the [GitHub Releases page](https://github.com/Shriinivas/gimpsegany/releases/latest) and download `gimp-segany-gimp3.zip`.
+2. Extract the zip file in your GIMP `plug-ins` folder.
+This will create a `seganyplugin` directory with the plugin files inside.
+3. If you are updating, you can extract and replace the existing `seganyplugin` directory.

 You can find GIMP's user plugin location in the `Edit > Preferences` menu under the `Folders` section.
-For GIMP 3, you may need to create the `plug-ins` directory if it does not already exist.
 Here are the default locations for each operating system:

 - **Windows:** `C:\Users\[YourUsername]\AppData\Roaming\GIMP\3.0\plug-ins\`
 - **Linux:** `~/.config/GIMP/3.0/plug-ins/`
 - **macOS:** `~/Library/Application Support/GIMP/3.0/plug-ins/`

-Make sure the plugin script (`seganyplugin.py` or `seganyplugin_GIMP2.py`) is executable.
+After extracting, ensure the plugin script is executable (on Linux and macOS).

 ### Segment Anything Backend Installation

 You need to install the backend for the Segment Anything model you want to use.
-The GIMP 3 plugin can use either SAM1 or SAM2, while the GIMP 2 plugin only uses SAM1.
+The plugin can use either SAM1 or SAM2.

 #### Segment Anything 2 (SAM2) Installation